 Seoul is one of the world’s largest cities but urbanization of Korea’s capital has never meant abandonment of special areas dedicated to preservation of wildlife.
 For avid hikers and bikers, an excursion is never too far away.
 The following is a list of sites where visitors may reconnect with nature.

-Seoul subway system is one of the most convenient and fastest systems in the world.
-Seoul's subway system consists of 8 lines operated by the Seoul Metropolitan Subway Corporation (SMSC) and the Seoul Metropolitan Rapid Transit Corporation (SMRT), and one line run by the Korean National Railroad (KNR).
-The color-coded subway lines are easily recognizable.
-Simply click on the Cyber Subway Guide and you will be transported to the most hi-tech subway guide available.
-This revolutionary guide will tell you the quickest way to travel, where to transfer, and fare information.
+Subway Seoul subway system is one of the most convenient and fastest systems in the world.
+Seoul ranks the top in terms of its size and number where it centers the city from Line 1 to 9 and additional lines branching out into the metropolitan area.
+Each subway station has a name, number and a color representing the subway line, and with just a little guidance, anyone can use the metropolitan systems with ease.
+Simply download the Seoul Subway map onto your phone or go onto the Cyber Subway Guide webpage and you will be transported to the most hi-tech subway guide available.
+This revolutionary guide will tell you the quickest way to travel, where to transfer and the fare information.
 All you have to do is click on your point of origin and your desired destination.
 The Cyber Subway Guide will do the rest.

 The Seoul Metropolitan Government operates newly designed buses on the newly adjusted routes as of July 1, 2004.
 New bus stop signs are easily recognizable as they are colorized according to the type of city buses: Blue, Green, Red and Yellow.